Can you hike the Salkantay Trek to Machu Picchu without a guide or tour? Absolutely!

 After lunch, your hike follows the Santa Theresa River with a couple of ups and downs before leveling off.
 There are several small farms along this beautiful stretch and the locals will be happy to see you.
 There are many landslides along this section of trail so be careful when crossing these sections of the trail as they can be narrow.

 Continue hiking into La Playa and make camp for the night.
 There are also a couple of camping areas at the far end of the village and a few more about a mile up the road from there.

-Break camp at a comfortable time and make your way to the start of the Llactapata Trial.
-You will now be entering a different trial so asking people where the Salkantay Trek is will get you pointed in the wrong direction.
+Break camp at a comfortable time and make your way to the start of the Llactapata Trail.
+You will now be entering a different trail so asking people where the Salkantay Trek is will get you pointed in the wrong direction.
 Luckily, this trail is nearly impossible to miss or get lost on.